The tale of the tummy

 As a notional rule, we all understand that we should be a certain weight, and that being heavier can increase a range of different health risks, in particular your heart health.
 A recent study has found that excess tummy weight, may actually be worse for women’s heart health than men’s.

-500,000 people (55% of them women), ages 40 to 69, in the United Kingdom.
+The study looked at 500,000 people (55% of them women), ages 40 to 69, in the United Kingdom.
 The researchers took body measurements of the participants and then kept track of who had heart attacks over the next seven years.
 During that period, the women who carried more weight around their middles (measured by waist circumference, waist-to-hip ratio, or waist-to-height ratio) had a 10% to 20% greater risk of heart attack than women who were just heavier over all (measured by body mass index, or BMI, a calculation of weight in relation to height).

 The waist/hip male/female ratio